openconfig/gnsi/authorization/index.md

 It is expected that gNMI services enabled on a network system respect the AuthorizationPolicy installed, however.

+The pathz.Install and pathz.Rotate rpcs are bi-directional streaming rpcs, it's possible to send more than one policy change through an open stream checkpointing the policy with pathz.Finalize messages or replacing the candidate AuthorizationPolicy to verify functionality changes prior to the Finalize message.
+If the stream is closed prior to the Finalize message being received at the server, the candidate AuthorizationPolicy is discarded and the existing policy again becomes active.

 #### Pathz.Install()

 Pathz.Install() will permit installation, and verification of function,